SkAltmash/SkAltmash/README.md

 ---

-# 🌠 Thanks for stopping by!
+# 🚀 Thanks for visiting!
-✨ *Have a great day & happy coding! 👨‍💻🚀*
+*Have a great day & happy coding! 👨‍💻✨* perfect but more advance and also need het map but advance